Middlebury Shield

 (i) The alleged conduct was perpetrated against a person in the United States; and

-(ii) The alleged conduct took place within Middlebury’s programs and activities, meaning that the conduct occurred in a location, at an event, or in a circumstance where Middlebury exercises substantial control over both the respondent and the context in which the conduct occurs, or in any building owned or controlled by a student organization recognized by Middlebury; and, the Complainant is participating in or attempting to participate in Middlebury’s programs or activities.
+(ii) The alleged conduct took place within Middlebury’s programs and activities, meaning that the conduct occurred in a location, at an event, or in a circumstance where Middlebury exercises substantial control over both the Respondent and the context in which the conduct occurs, or in any building owned or controlled by a student organization recognized by Middlebury; and, the Reporting Individual[3] is participating in or attempting to participate in Middlebury’s programs or activities.

-Conduct that occurred prior to August 14, 2020 will be investigated and adjudicated consistent with the procedures detailed in the SMDVS Policy and/or the Anti-Harassment/Discrimination Policy in effect during Academic Year 2019-2020, prior to the August 14, 2020 effective date of the Department of Education’s May 2020 regulations.
-However, informal or “adaptable” resolutions may be available to address concerns about alleged conduct under the Non-Discrimination Policy regardless of the date it occurred.
+[1] Conduct that occurred prior to August 14, 2020, will be investigated and adjudicated consistent with the procedures detailed in the SMDVS Policy and/or the Anti-Harassment/Discrimination Policy in effect during Academic Year 2019-2020, prior to the August 14, 2020, effective date of the Department of Education’s May 2020 regulations.

 II.
 Reporting Title IX Sexual Harassment